caal-15/team-intl-remark-slideshow/markdown/slides.md

 This shows an .green[image] at the bottom, because sometimes you want to do that, and there is no one who can stop you! so go ahead and make the world your own! :) (.bold[content class:] .green[`bottomImage`]).

 .bottomImage[![Random Image](img/image.jpg)]

+---
+class: introOutro

+.introOutroText[
+  # Thank you!
+]